shennoki/breathnote/README.md

 # BreathNote

-This is a technical blog of personal production.
+This is a technical blog about front-end.